Chirag-ahir/Full-Stack-Development-INT-Q/README.md

 What is Encapsulation ? <br>
 Encapsulation in Java refers to integrating variables and methods into a single unit.

+What is Inheritance ?<br>
+Inheritance is a mechanism in which one class acquires the property of another class.

 What is Class ?<br>
 Class is a Blueprint, which holds it's own data members and members function.